-Since partnering with PFS Group, our healthcare system partners report a 20-50% increase in revenue from their patients, on average.
+Since partnering with PFS Group, our healthcare system partners report a 20-50% increase in cash from their patients, on average.

 Healthcare systems’ reason-for-being is to serve patients and foster good health.
 It runs counter to this mission for patients to invest time to figure out bills—or even worse, become frustrated with a hospital’s billing department.
 That’s why a customer-centric approach needs to pervade every aspect of a healthcare system—especially accounts receivable (A/R).

 The expanded importance of customer service reps and A/R call centers

 Call centers may have started off to alleviate the burden on office personnel, and maintain uniform standards for answering clients/patients’ questions.
 But today, their role is much more vital.
 One industry study found that “call centers generate an ROI of at least 3 to 1 and are an essential driver of hospital revenue, profitability, and patient loyalty.”
 Call centers drive profits.

 The same study also found that patients who call with questions and concerns form a profitability pipeline, deserving of attentive care: